pods-framework/pods/readme.txt

 == Changelog ==

-= 2.8 - October 12th, 2021 =
+= 2.8 - October 18th, 2021 =

-Read the full [Pods 2.8 Field Guide](https://pods.io/2021/02/11/pods-2-8-beta-1-released-and-the-field-guide-to-pods-2-8/) which includes information about all of the features, enhancements, and changes in this major Pods release.
+Read the full [Pods 2.8 Field Guide](https://pods.io/2021/02/11/pods-2-8-beta-1-released-and-the-field-guide-to-pods-2-8/) which includes information about all the features, enhancements, and changes in this major Pods release.

 **Breaking compatability warning:**
 * New minimum required versions have been updated as follows which includes notices to let you know if you need to update something.